 in January 2017.
 An homage to his deceased father and younger

 brother, it has been lauded by both fans and critics alike.
 His

 single "Fly" was licensed for a VR music video for suicide

 prevention and fighting depression -- SilenceIsNotGolden.

-One can download or play all of his music on CDBaby.com,
+One can download/play all of his music on CDBaby.com,

-Amazon, Google Play, Spotify, iTunes, etc., and on this website.
+Amazon, Google Play, Spotify, iTunes, etc., and here.